10 Key Apps For Startups (2026)

 A large, high-quality email list is vital to the growth and long-term success of any business.

-Not only can email marketing provide a fantastic return on investment (up to 4800%, according to Hubspot), but e-newsletters provide a great way to share content widely (something which can build great brand awareness and even improve SEO).
+Not only can email marketing provide a fantastic return on investment (up to 4,800%, according to HubSpot), but e-newsletters provide a great way to share content widely (something that can build great brand awareness and even improve SEO).

 Now, many new business owners think that a mailing list is simply a bunch of email addresses stored in an Excel spreadsheet that get emailed via Outlook from time to time.